 What is an EPC survey?

-An Energy Performance Certificate (EPC) is a report that shows the energy efficiency of a building.
-This is calculated during an EPC survey, which assesses the property's performance-related features (e.g., insulation, lighting, and heating).
-You will need an EPC for any building to be sold, let, modified, or constructed.
+An Energy Performance Certificate survey (EPC survey) determines the energy efficiency of a building.
+It involves assessing the property's performance-related features (e.g., insulation, lighting, and heating) to produce a certificate of energy performance.
+You will need an EPC for any domestic or non-domestic building being sold, let, modified, or constructed.

 Is an EPC survey disruptive?